 The University of Texas at Tyler's hybrid PhD in Human Resource Development is a 24-month long program that blends theory and practical application of human resource concepts.
 Skills obtained in this program distinguish UT's graduates as highly flexible professionals.
 For the program, doctoral candidates must complete a training regimen comprising of 60 credits in human resources management, statistics, a dissertation, and a research core.
 However, for admission, one needs to have a Master's degree in a relevant area, a 3.0 GPA, and a 500 GMAT score.
 Additionally, students enrolled at the University of Texas's online program concentrate on research and organizational project development skills in one of the nation's top PhD programs in human resources.

 Northcentral University was founded in 1996 as one of the first fully online colleges ever.
 For more than two decades, Northcentral has been building a reputation for diversity, accessibility, and convenience, helping working adults, career-changing professionals, and other nontraditional students earn their degrees.
 While Northcentral is a for-profit institution, it has also earned regional accreditation and provides fully online programs all the way up to the doctoral level.
 Northcentral developed one of the first fully online Schools of Business and Technology to earn ACBSP accreditation.

 Northcentral's online PhD in Human Resources Management degree program provides students with a full view of contemporary human capital development, from diversity to technological innovation to labor relations.
-Students learn the most current human resource management theory, and practice using up-to-date technology, focusing on the work of building trusting relationships within a company or organization.
+Students learn the most current human resource management theory and focus on the work of building trusting relationships within a company or organization.
 All coursework is fully online, and all faculty have terminal degrees in their field, providing full support and mentorship for online students.